EnterpriseDB/tpa/docs/src/tpaexec-rehydrate.md

 discourages any manual changes to individual servers (they would be wiped out during the instance replacement).

-TPAexec makes it simple to minimise disruption to the cluster as a whole during the rehydration, even though the process must necessarily involve downtime for individual servers as they are terminated and replaced.
+TPA makes it simple to minimise disruption to the cluster as a whole during the rehydration, even though the process must necessarily involve downtime for individual servers as they are terminated and replaced.
 On a [streaming replication cluster](architecture-M1.md), you can rehydrate